 - Engraving vise or clamp

-- Wooden spoons (softer woods like linden or birch are easier to engrave)
+- Wooden spoons (softer woods like basswood or birch are easier to engrave)

 - Sandpaper (for smoothing the surface after engraving)

-Select smooth, clean wooden spoons and provide suitable tools depending on the design.
+Choose a smooth, clean wooden spoon and prepare appropriate tools depending on the design.

 Step 2: Secure the spoon

-Hold it in place with a clamp or on a stable surface to prevent movement.
+Hold it with a clamp or on a stable surface to prevent movement.

 Step 3: Sketch the design

-Lightly sketch patterns or letters with a pencil.
+Lightly draw patterns or letters with a pencil.

 Step 4: Begin engraving

 Carefully trace the design lines with the tools.
-Start with shallow cuts, then increase the depth as needed.
+First make shallow cuts, then increase depth as needed.

 Step 5: Finish the surface